sskanishk/libredesk/docs/docs/templating.md

 ## Outgoing Email Template Expressions

-If you want to customize the look of outgoing emails, you can do so in the **Settings > Templates -> Outgoing Email Templates** section.
+If you want to customize the look of outgoing emails, you can do so in the Admin > Templates -> Outgoing Email Templates section.
 This template will be used for all outgoing emails including replies to conversations, notifications, and other system-generated emails.

 ### Conversation Variables